-Our Town's government is in the form of an open town meeting, a direct democracy, in which all registered voters may be heard and may debate and vote on policy decisions affecting the Town.
+Our Town's government is in the form of an open town meeting, a direct democracy, in which registered voters come together in person to be heard, to debate, and to vote on policy decisions affecting the Town.

 Shutesbury's Annual Town Meeting is usually held on the last Saturday in April, and the election of Town officials is held at that time.
-(This year, Town Meeting is being held on Saturday, June 12th.)
+Absentee voting is allowed in electing Town officials.

 The Annual Town Meeting has three chief functions:

 to appropriate money for operational costs

 to act on policies and bylaws brought forth by committees or boards